Reionization after JWST: a photon budget crisis?: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Volker Bromm, Ryan Endsley, Steve Finkelstein, and Keith Hawkins for discussions and comments on a previous version of this manuscript.
-JBM was supported by the National Science Foundation under Grant No.~2307354, and thanks the Yukawa Institute for Theoretical Physics in Kyoto for their hospitality during part of this work.
+We are grateful to V.~Bromm, R.~Endsley, S.~Finkelstein, K.~Hawkins, A.~Pahl, C.~Scarlata, M.~Shull, E.~Thelie, and the anonymous referee for insights on a previous version of this manuscript.
+JBM was supported by the National Science Foundation under Grants AST-2307354 and AST-2408637, and thanks the Yukawa Institute for Theoretical Physics and the Kavli Institute for Theoretical Physics for their hospitality during part of this work.
 JM was supported by an appointment to the NASA Postdoctoral Program at the Jet Propulsion Laboratory / California Institute of Technology, administered by Oak Ridge Associated Universities under contract with NASA.
 SRF was supported by NASA through award 80NSSC22K0818 and by the National Science Foundation through award AST-2205900.
 CAM acknowledges support by the VILLUM FONDEN under grant 37459 and the Carlsberg Foundation under grant CF22-1322.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.